-School System)
+(School System)

-This memorandum of agreement between the School Psychology Program at West Texas A&M University and defines the general basis of how field-based experiences will be provi ided.
-Hereafter, will be referre ed to as "The School System" and "The University" will refer to the WTAMU Sci hool Psychology Program.
+This memorandum of agreement between the School Psychology Program at West Texas A&M University and defines the general basis of how field-based experiences will be provided.
+Hereafter, will be referred to as "The School System" and "The will be referred to as "The School System" and "The University" will refer to the WTAMU School Psychology Program.